 - Fort of Almeyda.
 19th Century fort that today is the home of the Canary Islands Military History Museum.

-- Fort de San Juan (Castillo de San Juan).
+- Fort of San Juan (Castillo de San Juan).
 Fort built in 1765.
 Played a key role in the defence of Santa Cruz when the British Crown attempted to take the island in 1797.

 - Casa de la Polvora (Gunpowder House).